isaquesales/salX/README.md

+#salX
-# salX - A mathematical programming language
+- A mathematical programming language

+# TODO:
+- allow to get the tokens and have an span to trace modifications
+- generate an IL to enable interop with other languages
+- support degress eg 90°
+- support equations
+- polish some things